 When it comes to weight management, satiety is important: Protein can help you feel satiated longer than carbohydrates or fat.
 That may be due to increased thermogenesis (the metabolic process of your body burning calories), which influences that physiological “I’m satisfied” feeling you have after consuming higher amounts of protein.

-Some of the instances in which you may see benefits in amping up your protein intake (depending on where your starting point is) are before and after exercise, says Gorin.
+Some of the instances in which you may see benefits in consuming high protein foods (depending on where your starting point is) are before and after exercise, says Gorin.
 Protein helps your muscles repair, recover and grow after a workout.
 “Muscle growth is a good thing, because muscle burns more calories than fat — which can help you lose weight,” she adds.